csula/cs3220-spring-2018/notes/exercises/exercise.md

 https://material.io/color/

-### Second component -- Table of recipes
+### Second component -- Table of generators

-In this component, you want to start Googling around to find your favorite type of food and its recipes.
-When you get a list of them (at least 3), you will need to create a table to show them!
+We will explain *generators* concept starting next week.
+For now, follow the mock up and define three items as below.

 You can start as followed: